Mississippi 15-week abortion ban is blocked by appeals court

+With the addition of conservative justices to the U.S. Supreme Court in recent years, several states have been enacting laws aimed at spurring court challenges that could eventually seek to overturn the court’s 1973 abortion rights ruling in Roe v.
+Wade.

 “In an unbroken line dating to Roe v.
 Wade, the Supreme Court’s abortion cases have established (and affirmed, and re-affirmed) a woman’s right to choose an abortion before viability,” the appeals court judges wrote.
-“States may regulate abortion procedures prior to viability so long as they do not impose an undue burden on the woman’s right but they may not ban abortions.
-The law at issue is a ban.
-Thus, we affirm the district court’s invalidation of the law.”
+“States may regulate abortion procedures prior to viability so long as they do not impose an undue burden on the woman’s right but they may not ban abortions.”

+The only abortion clinic in Mississippi sued the state after Republican Gov. Phil Bryant signed the law.
+The clinic said it provides abortions until 16 weeks.

 Mississippi legislators came back in 2019 and passed a more restrictive law to ban most abortions at about six weeks.
 The same federal district judge blocked that, too, and a legal fight over it continues.